RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Object/CopyObject.md

 # CopyObject

 ## Description
-Copies `count` objects from `srcSlot` to `destSlot`.
+Copies `count` objects starting from `srcSlot` and pastes them to the object slots starting from `destSlot`.

 ## Parameters
 - `destSlot`
-Starting slot ID from where to paste the objects.
+Starting slot ID for where to paste the objects.
 - `srcSlot`
-Starting slot ID from where to copy the objects.
+Starting slot ID for where to copy the objects.
 - `count`
 Amount of objects to copy.